London Borough of Newham (24 015 422)

 The Ombudsman’s role and powers

 1. We investigate complaints about ‘maladministration’ and ‘service failure’, which we call ‘fault’.
 We must also consider whether any fault has had an adverse impact on the person making the complaint, which we call ‘injustice’.
-We provide a free service, but must use public money carefully.
-We do not start an investigation if we decide there is not enough evidence of fault to justify this.
-(Local Government Act 1974, section 24A(6), as amended, section 34(B)).
+We provide a free service but must use public money carefully.
+We do not start or continue an investigation if we decide any injustice is not significant enough to justify our involvement.
+(Local Government Act 1974, section 24A(6), as amended, section 34(B))

 Back to top